Yahweasel/libav.js/docs/API.md

 ): Promise<Frame[]>
 ```

+Decode multiple packets, which may be libav.js `Packet`s or `AVPacket` pointers.
-Decode multiple packets. `config` can be set to `true` as `fin`, which means
+`config` can be set to `true` as `fin`, which means these are the last packets.
-these are the last packets.
-Alternatively, `config` can be set to an object, and
+Alternatively, `config` can be set to an object, and `ignoreErrors` will attempt
-`ignoreErrors` will attempt to continue decoding in the case of errors.
+to continue decoding in the case of errors.

 There are multiple versions of `ff_copyout_frame`, only one of which is actually
 used to copy out frames.
 See the documentation of `ff_copyout_frame` below for